OpenBB-finance/OpenBB/website/content/terminal/reference/etf/ta/sma.md

 ---
 title: sma
-description: This page provides information on Simple Moving Average (SMA), a tool for trend identification and data filtering.
+description: "This page provides information on Simple Moving Average (SMA), a tool" for trend identification and data filtering.
 It details SMA's usage and parameters like n_length and n_offset.
 keywords: